What is a planning permit?

 A determining referral authority can require a permit to be rejected, or for conditions to be applied to a permit.

-On the other hand, the advice of a recommending referral authority only needs to be considered by a responsible authority in deciding whether or not to grant a permit.
+On the other hand, the advice of a recommending referral authority only needs to be considered by a responsible authority in deciding whether to grant a permit.

 If a referral authority requires certain conditions to be included in a planning permit, the responsible authority must include those conditions before it grants the permit (s 62(1)(a) PE Act).

-A permit to develop coastal (1) A common term for the legal power and authority of the Commonwealth, state and territory governments.
-(2) Another name for the prosecution in a criminal trial. land must not be granted unless the minister administering the Marine and Coastal Act 2018 (Vic) has consented (s 61(3)).
+A permit to develop coastal Crown land must not be granted unless the minister administering the Marine and Coastal Act 2018 (Vic) has consented (s 68(3) PE Act), taking into account the matters set out in section 69.

 - consider the objectives of planning in Victoria;